Sid3503/CPTR/README.md

 # Image Captioning Transformer 📸✨

-Welcome to the **Image Captioning Transformer** project!
-This repository contains a deep learning model that generates captions for images using a transformer architecture.
-This README provides a comprehensive overview of the model, its architecture, key concepts, and practical examples to help you understand how to use it effectively.
+A comprehensive overview of the model, its architecture, key concepts, and practical examples to help you understand how to use it effectively.

 ## Table of Contents